 After publishing your app on Google Play Store or Apple App Store, the next thing is to increase the traffic reach so more people can download the app.
 The more installs an app has, the more revenue it generates.

 However, app download statistics can sometimes be misleading as most apps are used only once and deleted later.
 Hence, apart from downloads, you need to consider different metrics as well to have a complete understanding of app performance.

 Making money is the first and foremost goal of every business.
 Below is the list of some vital app metrics perfect for analyzing app revenue.

-Lifetime value (LTV), aka customer lifetime value (CLTV), is a crucial app metric that informs you how much value a particular customer will generate for you as long as they are your customer.
+Lifetime value (LTV) is a crucial app metric that informs you how much value a particular customer will generate for you as long as they are your customer.
 In other words, this metric helps you know how much money an average customer will make you before uninstalling the app.

 As long as they haven’t deleted the app, they are your customers and will tend to generate revenue by using the application.

 It is interesting to note that this metric helps you understand if you are spending more and earning less than the value/money your customers are generating for you.
 This can be a dangerous situation for your business.

 In that case, you better put effort into increasing your CLTV.